slowernews/wisdom-tldr/chapters/chapter_3_action.md

 Getting a lot of unnecessary things done is not productivity, it’s stupidity.

 Saying yes to everything is a quick road to mediocrity.
 Productivity is about attention management.
 Do less to achieve more.
-You don't need to optimise everything.
+You don’t need to optimise everything.
 20% of your effort will give you 80% of output and it may be more than enough.

 Hints:
 /